Omokehinde-hub/Docker-Static-site/README.md

 ## Running Locally with Docker

 1. Build the Docker image:

-2. Run the container:
+2. Run the container exposing the port to 8080:
-3. 3.
-Visit `http://localhost:8080` in your browser to see your website.
+3. Visit `http://localhost:8080` in local browser to see my website.

 ## Project Structure